unknownhad/CloudIntel/README.md

 # CloudIntel Attacks Monitoring Project

+## Previous name of this project was AWSAttacks, renamed it to CloudIntel as this I am expangin this to other platforms (Currently working on Azure and GCP)

 This repository hosts resources and findings from a project aimed at monitoring attacks on Public Cloud infrastructure, particularly focusing on cloud-native and cloud-only threats.

 ## Features